 On only several months’ notice, the White House contacted Cybis about a Presidential gift for Leonid I. Brezhnev, the Soviet leader.
 After much discussion, both parties finally agreed that, considering the Russians’ passion for the game, a chess set would be the ideal gift.
 Working day and night, the finely detailed and elaborate pieces were completed the day before Mr. Nixon’s departure.
 Suddenly Mr. Chorlton, who is president of the company, gasped in horror: How in the world were the pieces to be packaged so that none would get damaged?
 After much near panic, it was decided to wrap the entire carrying case in Mrs. Chorlton’s favorite bedspread and tie it together with a silk cord.

-Naturally there was an artist’s proof set created from which the Cybis artists produced the actual gift of state.
-During the several years following the Moscow Summit presentation, this artist’s proof set went “on tour” nationwide to various galleries and special events.
+There was at least one full artist’s-proof set created from which the Cybis artists painted the actual gift of state.
+During the several years following the Moscow Summit presentation, one of these sets went “on tour” nationwide to various galleries and special events.
 For example, it was on show for five weeks during the summer of 1973 at the R.W.
 Norton Art Gallery in Louisiana, and a September 1974 issue of the Schenectady Gazette carried this article:

 Concert pianist Stanley Hummel and 7-year-old Andre O’Neil [the youngest contestant in the recent New York State Chess Championship Tournament] will play a chess match at 3 pm Sunday at the Albany Institute of History and Art. …..
 The chess game will be played next to the Cybis porcelain chess set which is part of the exhibition ‘The American Porcelain Tradition’ which remains at the Institute through Sept 29.
 The chess set is the original artists’ proofs [sic] which was commissioned by the White House for presentation to the Soviet Union from the United States at the 1972 Moscow Conference.